OpenJSCAD

 • center (location) false by default (at 'bottom' corner)

-All shapes follow this pattern, simple function + options
+All shapes follow this pattern: a simple function plus options.

 3. Basic Shapes: Cylinder